Prince of Persia

 Because of his family background, online behavior, and means of illicit finances, many Iranians won’t be very sympathetic if Sobhani is extradited to Iran.
 As his Manoto interview helped highlight, Sobhani is now trying to win Iranians over by separating himself from the other sons of the elite and repeatedly disavowing the Islamic Republic—a government from which he has personally benefited.
 At the end of his Instagram stories, Sobhani addresses the Iranian people: “I’m a person just like all of you that likes to live freely with free thoughts.
 That’s why I left Iran. … I would like Iran to someday be a free and democratic country for all of us.”

-Holly Dagres is a senior fellow in the Atlantic Council’s Middle East programs and the editor of its IranSource and MENASource blogs.
+Holly Dagres is an Iranian American who spent her formative years in Iran.
+She is a nonresident senior fellow in the Atlantic Council’s Middle East programs and the author of the “Iranians on #SocialMedia” report.
 Twitter: @hdagres